A normal Splitgraph installation consists of two components: the

 If you don't want or can't use Docker, you can also run

 any other Postgres database.
-This will mean that you won't be able to
+Most Splitgraph functionality will still be

 sgr, run the configurator to generate a base config